octue/octue-sdk-python/docs/source/datafile.rst

 All the same file modes you'd use with the built-in ``open`` are available for datafiles e.g. ``"r"`` and ``"a"``.

 Automatic lazy downloading
 --------------------------
+Save time and bandwidth by only downloading when necessary.

 Downloading data from cloud datafiles is automatic and lazy so you get both low-latency content read/write and quick metadata reads.
 This makes viewing and filtering by the metadata of cloud datasets and datafiles quick and avoids unnecessary data transfer, energy usage, and costs.